rukykf/btcpay/README.md

 6. In the API Explorer, run the *Btcpay.pair* action with the payment processor ID and the pairing code you just generated as parameters.

 7. You should now be able to use this payment processor on any Contribution and Event Registration pages.

+### Receiving Membership Dues
+This extension does not support recurring and / or auto-renewable memberships.
+That said, users can still pay for their CiviMember memberships with Bitcoin using this payment processor extension.
+Just make sure to schedule a reminder to these members so they can renew their membership manually before the membership expires.

 ## Running the tests
 There are some e2e tests you can run with a global installation of PHPUnit.
 Learn more about CiviCRM e2e tests here: